estellederrien/vue-python-data-science-starter-2/README.md

 In dev, started 08-05-2020

 ## Latests news
+10-15-2020 : All Code including the login-register code from Orange Petal, the India based developper, is currently mooved to the SOLVGRAPH private commercial depot .
+What's available there is just the basical front end-back end system ...
+For free ..

 10-05-2020 : Added Multilanguage support in 3 hours using this vue.js module : https://www.npmjs.com/package/vue-translate-plugin

 09-28-2020 , The commercial version is available there :  https://solvgraph.herokuapp.com/ ,Please allow from 2 months to 2 years of developpement for a really nice app...
 Devs steps are adding a great flask middleware, IP and SESSIONS controlled DEMO limited times, making it easy and good looking, adding MonGoDb, and users sessions , Cruds, drag and drop, Google Login, multiples regressions cases , Multiple languages, and way much more .
 I'm looking to collab with 1 or more high level linear solver Dev too, please call.